A sales playbook guides your sales and customer service teams to achieve success.

 Contact Information - Your team will have easy access to contact information for department members they interact with daily.

 Common Pitfalls - We learn by making mistakes.
 However, preventing them can save valuable time that is better spent selling.
-Include a list of common pitfalls your sales reps have encountered so that the team may continue to learn from one another.
+Include a list of common pitfalls your sales reps have encountered so the team may continue learning from one another.

-Implementing these elements into your sales playbook will ensure that your entire team can quickly find important answers and information.
-When executed effectively, the playbook will also provide your team with the knowledge and tools necessary to improve their workflows.
-This will give them more time to spend on hunting leads and closing deals.
+Implementing these elements into your sales playbook will ensure that your team can quickly find important answers and information.
+When executed effectively, the playbook will also give your team the knowledge and tools necessary to improve their workflows.
+This will provide them with more time to hunt leads and close.

 There are many benefits to implementing a sales playbook into your sales team’s day-to-day operations.
 It is a critical component of successful sales enablement programs and sets the team up for success.

 One benefit to a sales playbook is that it evolves alongside your company.
-It is a living document that can easily be updated as policies and procedures change to provide the sales team with up-to-date information, ensuring that everyone has been notified of important changes.
+It is a living document that can easily be updated as policies and procedures change.
+It will provide teams with up-to-date information, ensuring that everyone understands important changes.

-A sales playbook helps your sales management team maximize their time by eliminating the constant questions they typically field from sales reps, as well as the need to make policy announcements that get lost in the shuffle of emails and other modes of communication.
-It also increases sales rep productivity, as information they typically seek from employees across departments can be found right in the playbook.
+A sales playbook helps your sales management team maximize their time by eliminating the constant questions they typically field from sales reps and the need to make policy announcements that get lost in the shuffle of emails and other modes of communication.
+It also increases sales rep productivity, as the information they typically seek from employees across departments can be found in the playbook.

 Aside from providing the team with direction, a playbook also dramatically minimizes the risk of errors.
 When expectations are laid out clearly, they are much easier to understand and result in fewer mistakes.
-A playbook provides team members with the knowledge they need to work with confidence and spend less time correcting errors.
+A playbook gives team members the knowledge they need to work confidently and spend less time correcting errors.

-The TigerLRM platform includes a built-in sales playbook, as well as a professional team to help you customize and maintain it.
+The TigerLRM platform includes a built-in sales playbook and a professional team to help you customize and maintain it.
 With decades of experience providing sales enablement services, the team at TigerLRM is dedicated to assisting businesses with organizing and optimizing their sales teams to become more successful.

 Often overlooked and underestimated, a sales playbook can be instrumental in enabling your sales team.
-It simplifies operations for team members by providing valuable information and tools that they can access instantly in one place.
+Team members can find valuable information and tools in one place.
 With a comprehensive sales playbook, your sales team can maximize their potential for success.